Mississippi Tourism Sees Record $17.5 Billion Contribution in 2023

 Published October 8, 2024

-Mississippi tourism impact reached new heights in 2023, breaking records and solidifying its vital role in the state’s economy.
+The impact of Mississippi tourism reached unprecedented levels in 2023, with record-breaking numbers that solidified its crucial role in the state’s economy.
 The recently released Tourism Economic Contribution Report revealed that Mississippi welcomed 43.7 million visitors, contributing a staggering $17.5 billion to the economy.
 This rise in visitor numbers has placed Mississippi as a growing destination, with tourism making a significant impact on the state’s financial health.

 Governor Tate Reeves celebrated the state’s success at the Governor’s Conference on Tourism in Hattiesburg.
 “These record-breaking numbers highlight the momentum Mississippi tourism has,” Reeves remarked.
 “Mississippi offers so much, and it’s no surprise that people from all over are eager to visit and experience our state.”